-To enter into a civil partnership in Queensland, you need to be 18 years or older and at least 1 partner must live in Queensland.
+Couples can enter a civil partnership in Queensland if they are 18 or older and at least 1 partner lives in Queensland.

 You will need to decide how you would like to enter your civil partnership.
 You can do this: